 Bible Study GroupSt.
 Mary’s provides two Bible Discussion Groups one on Monday evenings and one on Tuesday evenings.
 More information from Dennis Piper on 01993 850677.

 Blessed BeesBlessed Bees is a mother and toddler group who meet regularly in church, with children moving into Junior Church as they get older.
 Meetings are advertised within the panel to the right.
-For more information contact Celia Humphreys by email clicking this link or call her on 01993 850199.
+For more information contact the Vicar, Janice Collier.
+Clicking this link will take you to her contact details.
 Refreshments are provided for carers, bumps babes and pre-school children as well as fun, chat and a pleasant get-together.

 Carillon (more correctly 'Chimes')Following a generous gift from a benefactor, the carillon has been restored.
 The old mechanical chime mechanism, which had long since declined into disrepair, had been disconnected when the church bells were restored and re-hung in 2006.
 The modern mechanism, whilst still operating by means of hammers against the eight church bells, is controlled by a computer microprocessor.
 The chimes can be controlled directly from a console, but visitors and local residents will normally hear the chimes ring out a familiar tune at 9am and 5pm each day.
 The original mechanism chimed each day at 9am, 1pm, 5pm and finally again at 9pm.

 Strictly speaking, a carillon has to have at least 23 bells and is controlled by a pedal board much like a pipe organ.
 Instruments such as that in St Mary's with considerably fewer bells, are more correctly called chimes.

 ChoirSt Marys Choir performs under the directorship of David New, the Organist and Choirmaster.